dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 without realizing that others were using the class in a `with` clause.

 In Dart 3.0, we no longer allow classes to be used as a mixin by default.
-Instead, you must explicitly opt in to that by declaring a `mixin class`:
+Instead, you must explicitly opt in to that behavior by declaring a `mixin class`:

 ```dart
 mixin class Both {}